Ystad

 Ystad (/sv/) is a town and the seat of Ystad Municipality, in Scania County, Sweden.
 Ystad had 18,350 inhabitants in 2010.
 The settlement dates from the 11th century and has become a busy ferryport, local administrative centre, and tourist attraction.

 Etymology

 In 1285, the town's name was written Ystath.
-Its original meaning is not fully understood, but the y probably is related to an old word for the yew tree, while stad means town or place.
+Its original meaning is not fully understood, but the y probably is related to an old word for the yew tree, while stad means town or stead (with which it is cognate), thus possibly meaning "Yewstead": the place where yews grow.